-We know teachers are deserving of our appreciation, but it's high time parents asked the question: What do teachers really want?
-The people who are spending time with your kids day in and day out and teaching them the good stuff would love a "thank you" gift they can actually use.
+We know teachers are deserving of our appreciation, but it's high time parents asked the question: What do teachers really want for that end-of-year gift?
+The people who are spending time with your kids day in and day out and teaching them the good stuff would love a "thank you" gift they can actually use instead of discreetly slipping in the trash after your child leaves on the last day of school.

 Now that we got that out of the way, here are more than a dozen budget-friendly gifts that will make your child's teacher smile: